Reynch/dsc-phase-2-project-v3/README.md

 - If it is not possible to release in September, December, and November, also have a high rate of average revenue

 #3
-- Spend at least ______ on your documentary
+- Spend around $10-$15 million on your documentary
-- There seems to be a positive correlation that if you spend at least ____ on your documentary, it has a higher likelihood of profitability
+- There seems to be a positive correlation that if you spend at least $10 million on your documentary, it has a higher likelihood of profitability
-- Do not spend more than ______ on your documentary, as it seems budget has diminishing returns on profit.
+- Do not spend more than $15 million on your documentary, as it seems the budget has diminishing returns on profit.